 - Would your new message become too complex and confusing if you changed your present brand, audience, and marketing plan to reflect your growing offerings, or would it really increase your appeal to a key target segment?

 A brand architecture strategy benefits greatly from external expertise and input.
 As you can see, brand architecture is a complex task.
 The process of understanding and defining your brand will often bring up questions that require input from experts outside of the marketing team.
 A strategy consultant with deep experience in brand architecture will be able to guide you through these processes with confidence.
+This is why we strongly recommend working with an agency or consultant for your branding and marketing efforts.
+A professional service provider can help you define your architecture framework, develop a consistent and defensible implementation plan across all touchpoints, and align your teams on shared direction and priorities.

 Conclusion